Rescuers search for missing in Japan amid fresh slide risks | Science-Environment

 The landslide occurred after days of heavy rain in Atami, which like many seaside towns in Japan is built into a steep hillside.
 It tore through the Izusan neighborhood, known for its hot springs, a shrine and shopping streets.
 The town has a registered population of 36,800 and is about 100 kilometers (60 miles) southwest of Tokyo.

+Land and infrastructure minister Kazuyoshi Akaba said he planned to conduct a risk assessment for tens of thousands of land development sites around the country.
 The Izusan area is one of 660,000 locations in Japan identified as prone to mudslides by the government, but those designations are not widely publicized and public awareness is low.
-Early July, near the end of Japan's rainy season, is often a time of deadly flooding and mudslides, and many experts say the rains are worsening due to climate change.
-With other parts of the country expecting heavy downpours, authorities were urging people near hillsides in areas at risk to use caution.
+Early July, near the end of Japan's rainy season, is often a time of deadly floods and mudslides, and many experts say the rains are worsening due to climate change.
+With other parts of the country expecting heavy downpours, authorities are urging people near hillsides in areas at risk to use caution.
 A year ago, flooding and mudslides triggered by heavy rain in Kumamoto and four other prefectures in the Kyushu region in southern Japan killed nearly 80 people.
 In July 2018, hillsides in crowded residential areas in Hiroshima collapsed, killing 20.
 In 2017, mudslides and flooding in the Kyushu region killed 40.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)